TheThingsIndustries/lorawan-stack-docs/doc/content/ttn-lw-cli/ttn-lw-cli_gateways_claim_authorize.md

 ## ttn-lw-cli gateways claim authorize

-Authorize an gateway for claiming (EXPERIMENTAL)
+Authorize a gateway for claiming (EXPERIMENTAL)

 ### Synopsis

-Authorize an gateway for claiming (EXPERIMENTAL)
+Authorize a gateway for claiming (EXPERIMENTAL)

 The given API key must have the right to
 - read gateway information